-Communication will be emphasized through compositions, oral presentations, and discussions of current topics, literature, history, and culture.
+Communication will be emphasized through compositions, oral presentations, discussions of current topics, literature, history, and culture.

-CREDIT: 1 PREREQUISITE: French 5-6 H or Placement Criteria
+CREDIT: 1 PREREQUISITE: French 5-6 and Instructor Approval

-A P FRENCH LANGUAGE (BCHS, SDOHS)
+AP FRENCH LANGUAGE (BCHS ONLY)

-Communication will be emphasized through compositions, oral presentations, and discussions of current topics, literature, history, and culture.
+Communication will be emphasized through compositions, oral presentations, discussions of current topics, literature, history, and culture.
 This course builds on the literary works, writing and speaking emphasized in the Honors 5-6 course.
 Second semester will concentrate on preparing for the Advanced Placement exam.
 Enrolled students are expected to take the AP exam.

-CREDIT: 1 PREREQUISITE: French 5-6 or Placement Criteria
+CREDIT: 1 PREREQUISITE: French 5-6 and Instructor Approval